Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football

 \subsection{Ablation Study}

 To isolate what drives these gains, Table~\ref{tab:ablation} compares ablations on lineup and context usage.
-Removing lineup/context can improve a few isolated metrics (e.g., Position or Time), but the full model remains strongest on most high-impact targets, particularly Team consistency, Type F1, and spatial end-point quality (End $x$, End $y$).
+Removing lineup/context can improve a few isolated metrics (e.g., Role or Time), but the full model remains strongest on most high-impact targets, particularly Team consistency, Type F1, and spatial end-point quality (End $x$, End $y$).
 This pattern suggests that lineup-aware context is most beneficial for preserving coherent tactical structure, even when simplified variants can fit specific marginals slightly better.
-Taken together, these results indicate that ScoutGPT improves both event realism and value-awareness, which is critical for reliable counterfactual transfer simulation.

-To further examine whether ScoutGPT captures context-dependent player impact under controlled perturbations, we conduct a context intervention ablation on episodes of Jeonbuk Hyundai FC and report aggregated team-level episode VAEP under different combinations of match minute and score state.
-As summarized in Table~\ref{tab:vaep_context}, the intervention produces negative effects across all score states at minute 0, with $\Delta=-0.0033$ when drawing, $\Delta=-0.0009$ when trailing, and $\Delta=-0.0004$ when leading.
-This pattern suggests that, in the early part of the second half, teams tend to adopt a generally cautious style of play, resulting in lower VAEP than the common control condition regardless of the scoreline.
-The effect is most pronounced when the team is drawing, indicating especially conservative game management in tied situations.
-In contrast, the effects become consistently positive at minute 40, yielding gains of $\Delta=+0.0029$ when drawing, $\Delta=+0.0031$ when trailing, and $\Delta=+0.0029$ when leading.
-This indicates that, by the later stage of the second half, teams shift toward more proactive play regardless of the score state, leading to higher VAEP overall.
-The tendency is strongest when trailing, which is consistent with the intuition that losing teams become the most aggressive in search of recovery.
-Overall, these results suggest that ScoutGPT captures not only context-dependent adaptation over time but also meaningful differences in strategic behavior across score states.
+To further examine whether ScoutGPT captures context-dependent player impact under controlled perturbations, we conduct a context intervention ablation on episodes of Jeonbuk Hyundai FC, reporting aggregated team-level episode VAEP across combinations of match minute and score state (Table~\ref{tab:vaep_context}).
+At minute 0 the simulated play yields lower VAEP across all score states, most strongly when drawing ($\Delta=-0.0033$), reflecting a generally cautious style early in the second half.
+By minute 40 the effect reverses to higher VAEP across all states, strongest when trailing ($\Delta=+0.0031$), reflecting a shift toward more proactive play, consistent with teams being most aggressive in pursuit of an equalizer.
+Overall, ScoutGPT captures both context-dependent adaptation over time and meaningful differences in strategic behavior across score states.